enjoyneering/MatrixClock/README.md

     - GPIO4/D2 to TX
     - Vcc to +3.2v..+5.0v
     - Gnd to Gnd
-    - 2W/4ohm speaker to SPK1 & SPK2
+    - 2W/4ohm speaker to SPK1 and SPK2
     - put files from **mp3_sd_root** folder to SD card, up to 36GB formatted as FAT16 or FAT32
     - if you hear loud noise, add a 1K resistor between GPIO4/D2 and TX pins
     - recommended to set the jumper to the STBY-> BUSY position